Prag8855/aab/frontend/content/guides/german-health-insurance/for-freelancers.md

 Call_to_action: askOurInsuranceExpert
 ---

-This guide helps you choose the best health insurance for freelancing in Germany.
-All German residents need to health insurance.
-You also need it to [apply for a freelance visa](/guides/freelance-visa).
+This guide helps you choose the best German health insurance for self-employment, and to [apply for a freelance visa](/guides/freelance-visa).

 {% include "_blocks/tableOfContents.html" %}

 ## Your options

-Use my [health insurance picker](/tools/health-insurance-calculator) to know your options.

 {% with occupation = 'selfEmployed' %}{% include '_blocks/healthInsuranceCalculatorStatic.html' %}{% endwith %}

-Health insurance is more expensive for freelancers, because your employer does not pay half of it.
-For example, if your health insurance cost €250 per month as an employee, it will cost €500 per month as a freelancer.

 There are 3 long-term health insurance options: